Robust Generalization of Quadratic Neural Networks via Function Identification: Abstract

 \section{Abstract}

 A key challenge facing deep learning is that neural networks are often not robust to shifts in the underlying data distribution.
 We study this problem from the perspective of the statistical concept of parameter identification.
 Generalization bounds from learning theory often assume that the test distribution is close to the training distribution.
 In contrast, if we can identify the ``true'' parameters, then the model generalizes to arbitrary distribution shifts.
-However, neural networks are typically overparameterized, making parameter identification impossible.
-We show that for quadratic neural networks, we can identify the function represented by the model even though we cannot identify its parameters.
-Thus, we can obtain robust generalization bounds even in the overparameterized setting.
+However, neural networks typically have internal symmetries that make parameter identification impossible.
+We show that we can identify the function represented by a quadratic network even though we cannot identify its parameters; we extend this result to neural networks with ReLU activations.
+Thus, we can obtain robust generalization bounds for neural networks.
 We leverage this result to obtain new bounds for contextual bandits and transfer learning with quadratic neural networks.
 Overall, our results suggest that we can improve robustness of neural networks by designing models that can represent the true data generating process.
-In practice, the true data generating process is often very complex; thus, we study how our framework might connect to neural module networks, which are designed to break down complex tasks into compositions of simpler ones.
-We prove robust generalization bounds when individual neural modules are identifiable.